ezgimez/ezgimez.github.io/index.md

 Professor Elza Erkip, [CommIT Group at NYU](https://wp.nyu.edu/elza_erkip/).
 I received my (integrated) MEng degree in Electrical Engineering from *Imperial College London* in 2021.

-I am a collaborative researcher and enjoy working with people from diverse background.
+I am a collaborative researcher and enjoy working with people from diverse backgrounds.
 My current research is driven by a passion for connecting theory and practice in compression and telecommunication problems, particularly in distributed scenarios.
 I use tools from deep learning, signal processing, data compression and information theory, yielding interpretable results.
 When I am not busy with research, I hike as well as try to expand my food and coffee palate.

 I am always happy to chat about topics at the intersection of information theory and deep/machine learning -- feel free to drop me an email at *ezgi(dot)ozyilkan(at)nyu(dot)edu*!